vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/3_ABOUT_THE_COMMENTATOR_JAYARATHA.md

 INTRODUCTION TO THE TANTRĀLOKA

-who draws upon the Siddhayogiśvaramata in respect of the seat-worship (Asanärcana) and invokes the contents thereof1, because it will lead to unnecessary repetition when construed with the Siddhatantra.
+who draws upon the Siddhayogiśvaramata in respect of the seat-worship (Asanārcana) and invokes the contents thereof1, because it will lead to unnecessary repetition when construed with the Siddhatantra.
 In the same context he resolves the textual order and implies that 'Sardhāksarām' qualifies 'Dvayim'— the two are not independent.
 As seen earlier, Jaya- ratha not only identifies the quoted text but goes a step further.
 He pinpoints exact reading in the original source in case Abhinavagupta does not strictly adhere to the 'original ' 1 Here Abhinava - gupta reads Pūrṇāṁ and Kṛśam while it is Pinām and Durbalām in the original Vijñānabhairava.
 Jaya- ratha, at a different place, quotes from a tantra, probably the Siddhatantra if one goes by the con- textual evidence, after correction of Ună into Unām stating his reasons for doing so."
 He meets the anti- cipated criticism by further reasoning.
 At another place ' Abhinava draws upon the Mrtyuñjaya-tantra

 1. तत्रासने पुरा मूर्तिभूतां सार्धाक्षरां द्वयीम्